 Best of NJ: Your family’s company, Brunelleschi Construction is here.
 You’ve been a big part of the development boom in Jersey City.

 Anthony: Yes, we started here in 2004.
 This town is in the middle of a huge Renaissance and it’s so exciting to live here, and we do have a lot of pride in whatever role we have had in the development.
 We love it here.
 There is so much happening and it’s so diverse.
 There’s like 65 languages spoken here.
 It’s a great, great town.

 John: Starting out our business here is coming full-circle for us.
 Both our families came to Jersey City from Italy in the ’20s.
 Anthony’s family lived in the Italian Village section of downtown Jersey City, and my family opened up a cutlery business on Coles St., right around the block.
 It’s where our families met, and so for us to be here years later starting our construction business in Jersey City feels so incredible.
 It just means so much to us.
 We have such deep ties to this city and we love it, we really do.
 We take so much pride in our work here and being a part of this community.

-Best of NJ: Switching gears for a moment: Tell us what we can expect from Season 2.
+Best of NJ: Switching gears for a moment: Tell us what we can expect from The Cousins in Season 2.